 Biblical texts provide valuable insights into the nature of communication and community:

-Acts 2:42-47: This passage highlights the early Christian model of fellowship, emphasizing shared meals, prayers, and communal support.
+Acts 2:42-47: This passage highlights the early Christian fellowship model, emphasizing shared meals, prayers, and communal support.
 These principles contrast sharply with the often transactional nature of digital interactions (Sadiku et al., 2022).

 James 1:19: “Be quick to listen, slow to speak, and slow to anger” encourages thoughtful and empathetic communication, a practice often neglected in online exchanges.